united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 To test the digital shadow functionality and display its advantages we implemented the solution in a model factory.

 {{< imgproc testProductionMQTT Fit "2822x2344" >}}{{< /imgproc >}}
-This graphic displays the MQTT messages `MQTT-to-postgres` receives.
+This graphic displays the events and following MQTT messages, `MQTT-to-postgres` receives.